Best Non Gamstop Casinos UK

 Answers

-1. People get along better when they "sidle" stand or sit side by side rather than when
+1. People get along better when they "sidle"stand or sit side by side

 they "face off", stand or sit facing each other.